aaxyi/classicraft/README.md

 -   NoChatReports - [Quality of Life] Prevents chat reports from being sent to the server
 -   FerriteCore - [Performance] Reduces memory usage of Minecraft
 -   memoryLeakFix - [Performance] Fixes a bunch of memory leak issues in Minecraft
--   Nostalgic Tweaks - [Core] The responsible for the nostalgic experience
+-   Nostalgic Tweaks 2.0 - [Core] The responsible for the nostalgic experience
+-   Hybrid Beta World Gen (Data Pack) - [Core] The responsible for the nostalgic experience